isomerpages/pmo-nptd/media-centre/speeches/_posts/2025-02-05-post-Speech by Minister Indranee for Motion on Supporting Singaporeans in Starting and Raising Families.md

 <p>All in all, factoring in our investments in the early childhood sector
 and upcoming parental leave enhancements, we expect marriage and parenthood initiatives to cost the Government close to $7 billion in FY2026, up from over $4 billion in 2020.
+Most of that increase is for the early childhood sector and the upcoming parental leave enhancements.
 This is over and above our subsidies for general and higher education, as well as our housing subsidies.</p>
 <p>So Sir, I support the original Motion.
 The original motion is “That this
 House calls for the continued review and updating of policies to better support families, as well as the marriage and parenthood aspirations of